cxumol/promptmask/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python Versions](https://img.shields.io/pypi/pyversions/promptmask.svg)](https://pypi.org/project/promptmask/)

 PromptMask ensures your private data never leaves your machines.
-It redacts and un-redacts sensitive data locally, so that only anonymized data is sent to third-party AI services.
+It redacts and un-redacts sensitive data locally, so that only anonymized data is sent to third-party AI services.(*)

+> (*): "Local" in this project is used only for terminology distinction, differing from Cloud AI whose privacy protection is questionable.
+PromptMask is able to process sensitive data with any remote LLM that you trust.

 ## Table of Contents